w3f/polkadot-spec/docs/id-weights.md

 :::
 ### -sec-num- Limitations {#sect-limitations}

-In this section we discuss how applying the limitation defined in [Definition -def-num-ref-](id-weights#defn-polkadot-block-limits) can be translated to limitation ${\mathcal{{{W}}}}$.
+In this section, we discuss how applying the limitation defined in [Definition -def-num-ref-](id-weights#defn-polkadot-block-limits) can be translated to limitation ${\mathcal{{{W}}}}$.
 In order to be able to translate those into concrete numbers, we need to identify an arbitrary maximum weight to which we scale all other computations.
-For that we first define the block weight and then assume a maximum on it block length in [Definition -def-num-ref-](id-weights#defn-block-weight):
+For that, we first define the block weight and then assume a maximum on its block length in [Definition -def-num-ref-](id-weights#defn-block-weight):

 ###### Definition -def-num- Block Weight {#defn-block-weight}
 :::definition